 What is a Corporation?

 A corporation is a legal business entity that the government recognizes as separate from its owners.
-Most new and prospective business owners are familiar with corporations because it provides a business with limited liability.
+Most new and prospective business owners are familiar with corporations because it provides limited protection of their liability.

 This means it limits the connection between personal liability and business or corporate debts.
 This appeals to people because it translates into one simple, right, suitable straightforward statement – less paperwork.
-However, it’s important to keep in mind there is so much more to establishing and maintaining a corporation than the initial decision.
-For example, you have to maintain spotless records and manage a complicated corporation tax refund.
+However, it’s essential to keep in mind there is so much more to establishing and maintaining a corporation than the initial decision.
+For example, you must maintain spotless records and manage a complicated corporation tax refund.

 What being a successful corporation boils down to is being organized.
 If you aren’t organized, it won’t work.
 This is one of the disadvantages of a corporation.

 Incorporating your business adds credibility to your business.
 It also protects your name.
 When customers, partners, and even vendors see you’re a legal corporation, they have a sense of security.
-Just the title can make people so much more comfortable associating themselves with you.
+Just the title can make people more comfortable associating themselves with you.
 This alone is a benefit worth taking into serious consideration as the key to a successful business is making sure your customers and partners are comfortable doing business with you.

-A third benefit to corporations is perpetual existence.
-With a partnership or sole proprietorship, the business just ends if the owner of the business dies.
+The third benefit to corporations is perpetual existence.
+The business ends with a partnership or sole proprietorship if the owner passes or leaves the corporation and transfer ownership.
 Additionally, some LLCs dissolve if a shareholder dies.
 On the other hand, the company that is incorporated, on the other hand, can continue to exist.

-While an LLC isn’t really any different tax wise than a sole proprietorship, being a corporation will offer you some flexibility.
-For example, if you claim S tax status, you can avoid double taxation.
+While an LLC isn’t any different tax-wise than a sole proprietorship, being a corporation will offer you some flexibility.
+For example, you can avoid double taxation if you claim S tax status.
+HOWEVER, both LLC and corporations provide the opportunity to deduct many typical business expenses such as salaries as well.

 The main disadvantage of a corporation is taxation.

-There is no denying a corporation will offer your business all sorts of benefits.
+There is no denying that a corporation will offer your business all sorts of benefits.
 It, however, also brings along some downsides such as corporation disadvantages.
 As a business owner, you need to suitable new both the good and the bad.

 This is the only way to make the best decision regarding whether or not a corporation is right suitable for your business.
 A corporation can make taxes a little scary.
 As a corporation, you will be required to pay taxes on your profits if your income is distributed to the shareholders.

-Then, the shareholders also have to pay taxes on their individual returns.
-While you, as the corporation, only have to pay taxes once.
+Then, a few shareholders also have to pay taxes on their returns while you, as the corporation, only have to pay federal and state taxes once.
 This, unfortunately, is going to scare prospective business owners should you decide to sell the business one day.
 There is, however, an easy solution to this problem.
 Simply select “S Corporation” tax status instead of “C.” This will make it possible for your business to avoid double taxation.

 Corporation Advantages and Disadvantages